ellennickles/programming-for-artists-s22/README.md

 - **Comprehension and effort**
     - Does the assignment demonstrate understanding of the programming concepts and techniques introduced in class?
     - You are also welcome and encouraged to incorporate additional programming concepts not covered in class!
-    - If the code doesn’t work, did you submit it anyway and document a solid degree of effort to understand the problem/s and your steps troubleshoot when submitting the assignment?
+    - If the code doesn’t work, did you submit it anyway and document a solid degree of effort to understand the problem/s and your steps to troubleshoot when submitting the assignment?
 (It’s okay if you got stuck or struggled, just tell the story!)
 - **Clarity and readability**
     - Is your code easy to follow?
     - Is it properly indented and spaced?